 Peggy also oversees Corporate Social Responsibility, Ethics, Compliance and Palliative Care Solutions for Cambia Health Solutions, the Foundation’s parent company.
 Peggy joined the company in 1997 as an associate general counsel and has held several posts, including chief of staff to the CEO, vice president of Legal Services, and director of Litigation & Risk Management.
 Previously, Peggy worked as an attorney at Garvey Schubert & Barer, and served as a judicial extern to the Ninth Circuit Court of Appeals.

 Peggy is very active in the philanthropic community.
 She chairs the board of directors of the Doernbecher Children's Hospital Foundation.
-She also serves as a member of the All Hands Raised Leadership Council, and is a senior fellow of the American Leadership Forum of Oregon.
+She also serves as a member of the All Hands Raised Leadership Council, of the Dress for Success advisory board, for the Habitat for Humanity campaign cabinet, and is a senior fellow of the American Leadership Forum of Oregon.
 Peggy chaired the American Heart Association’s Go Red for Women campaign in 2017.
 She is the immediate past chair of the national board of Friends of the Children and the Oregon-based Start Making a Reader Today (SMART).

-Peggy was recognized by Portland Monthly magazine as an Extraordinary Board Member in 2017 for her service to the community and leadership of the Cambia Health Foundation.
+Peggy is a finalist in the Innovation category for PR News' Top Women in Healthcare Leadership Awards in 2019.
+She was also recognized by Portland Monthly magazine as an Extraordinary Board Member in 2017 for her service to the community and leadership of the Cambia Health Foundation.
 She was honored by Dress for Success Oregon with its Athena Award in 2016, by the Girl Scouts of Oregon and Southwest Washington as a Woman of Distinction in 2015, and by the Portland Business Journal as a Woman of Influence in 2014.

-She received her bachelor's degree in philosophy and anthropology from Lawrence University and her law degree from Northwestern School of Law of Lewis and Clark College.
+She received her Bachelor of Arts degree from Lawrence University and her law degree from Northwestern School of Law of Lewis and Clark College.
 She has also completed the Stanford Executive Program, and is a member of the Stanford Graduate School of Business Alumni Association.